-Modafinil is not recommended for use during pregnancy and in women of childbearing potential not using effective contraception.
-As modafinil may reduce the effectiveness of oral contraception alternative additional methods of contraception are required (see section 4.5).
+Women of childbearing potential have to use effective contraception.
+As modafinil may reduce the effectiveness of oral contraception alternative additional methods of contraception are required (see section 4.4 and 4.5).

 Available pharmacodynamic/toxicological data in animals have shown excretion of Modafinil/metabolites in milk (for details see section 5.3).

 Modafinil should not be used during breast feeding.

 No data on fertility are available in humans.
 At exposures similar to human levels at the recommended human dose, modafinil slightly increased the time to mate in female rats.

 Patients with abnormal levels of sleepiness who take modafinil should be advised that their level of wakefulness may not return to normal.
 Patients with excessive sleepiness, including those taking modafinil should be frequently reassessed for their degree of sleepiness and, if appropriate, advised to avoid driving or any other potentially dangerous activity.
 Undesirable effects such as blurred vision or dizziness might also affect ability to drive (see section 4.8).